-Wilted Spinach Salad with Sun-dried Tomatoes and Mushrooms – Satisfy The Vegetarian and Meat Lover
+Vegan Wilted Spinach Salad with Sun-dried Tomatoes and Mushrooms

 I had all the ingredients on hand and was eager to try it.
-Actually I only had portobello mushrooms on hand so that is what I used.
 They are meatier than most mushrooms and I liked the texture and flavor they provide.
-But mushrooms have many medicinal properties – even the button mushrooms.
+Remember that mushrooms have many medicinal properties – even the the regular white button mushrooms.
 To maximize the health benefit, use a variety of mushrooms.
 Also a good smoked paprika is key to the flavor of this dish.
 For all you meat lovers, the paprika fools you into thinking there is smoked meat or bacon is in this dish.

 Super simple to make and the taste pay off is big!
 Enjoy.

 8 ounces baby spinach leaves (about 8 cups lightly packed)

 1/2 small red onion, very thinly sliced into half-moons